 The reason for the change is that Medicare beneficiaries are often confused about Medicare Advantage plans.
 They don’t understand how these plans work or they may not realize the plan has a network.
 Some Medicare beneficiaries try to make their own plan changes without the help of a Medicare insurance expert.
-Then they frequently fail to plan for these things because they don’t know about them.
-They overlook very important factors.
+Therefore don’t know what they are getting into.
+They overlook important factors.

 They might unknowingly join a plan that one of their doctors doesn’t participate in.
 Some might also forget to check the plan’s drug formulary to make sure it covers all of their important medications.

 It’s also common for a beneficiary to not realize that Advantage plans require copays on the back end.
-They feel very attracted to the plan’s low premium, and they don’t carefully read the plan’s Summary of Benefits before enrolling.
+They are so set on that plan’s low premium that they miss the rest of the facts about how the plan works.
 Then they have a hospital stay and get a bill for $1400 dollars and are shell-shocked.

-Since Medicare Advantage plans lock you in for a whole calendar year, thousands of beneficiaries get stuck in plans that they ultimately don’t like.
+Since Medicare Advantage plans lock you in for a whole calendar year, thousands of beneficiaries used to get stuck in plans that they didn’t want.